mike3run/babel-plugin-dynamic-import-node/README.md

 ## FORK OF THE ORIGINAL TO TEST WITH BABEL 7

-If you're looking for the original one check on: [Github](https://github.com/airbnb/babel-plugin-dynamic-import-node)
+If you're looking for the original one, check on: [Github](https://github.com/airbnb/babel-plugin-dynamic-import-node) This fork was created to add support for Babel 7: [Github](https://github.com/mike3run/babel-plugin-dynamic-import-node-babel-7)

 Babel plugin to transpile `import()` to a deferred `require()`, for node.
 Matches the [proposed spec](https://github.com/domenic/proposal-import-function).